 Jesus spoke to the people once more and said, "I am the light of the world.
 If you follow me, you won't have to walk in darkness, because you will have the light that leads to life."( John 8:12 )

-Now, standing in the epicenter of the pandemic, what would you choose - Fear of Faith?
-In the darkness of this fearful world, can someone see your light?
+Now, standing in the epicenter of the pandemic, what would you choose - Fear or Faith?
+When other people look at you in the darkness of this fearful world, can they see your light?

 This is my command-- be strong and courageous!
 Do not be afraid or discouraged.
 For the LORD your God is with you wherever you go."( Joshua 1:9 )